hstreamdb/docs/docs/zh/reference/cli.md

 ```

 This will create a stream with no particular function.
 You can `SELECT` data
-from the stream and `INSERT` to via corresponding SQL statement.
+from the stream and `INSERT` to via the corresponding SQL statement.

 2. Create a stream, and this stream will also run a query to select specified
    data from some other stream.